Shopping for Health Coverage

 Special Enrollment Periods outside of Open Enrollment Period

-Certain life events that involve a change in family status (for example, marriage or birth of a child) or loss of other job-based health coverage would entitle one to a special enrollment period (outside of the standard open enrollment period) in which to access the Health Insurance Marketplace or buy individual coverage in the overall market.
+Certain life events that involve a change in family status (for example, marriage or birth of a child) or loss of other job-based health coverage would entitle one to a special enrollment period (outside of the standard open enrollment period) in the Health Insurance Marketplace or in the overall market.

 Things to Consider When Shopping for Coverage

 Before shopping, you may wish to visit the link Health Coverage Basics for Michigan, to learn more about different types of policies available to consumers, certain minimum coverage requirements and explanations of many key terms.

 - Do your best to balance the cost (monthly premium) of a policy with the protection it offers.
 It is important to understand that what you pay as a monthly premium alone does not indicate the total cost you pay for your health care.
 Generally speaking the lower your monthly premium, the greater your portion of health care costs will be when you seek medical treatment.

 - Determine what you will have to pay for covered services in a deductible, coinsurance, copayments, and out-of-pocket limit.
 To see a definition and explanation of those terms, visit the Glossary of Health Coverage and Medical Terms.
 If you buy a plan for your family, determine if the deductible amount is per person or a combined family total.
 All new individual plans limit out-of-pocket costs to $6,350 for an individual and $12,700 for a family.